crate/cratedb-guide/docs/feature/storage/index.md

 {ref}`indexing-and-storage` illustrates the internal workings and data structures of Lucene in more detail, and how CrateDB's storage layer uses them.

-{ref}`crate-reference:concept-resiliency-consistency` describes the positive high-availability and performance effects of the eventual consistency model implemented by CrateDB's storage and cluster subsystems, and also what this means for application developers.
+{ref}`crate-reference:concept-resiliency-consistency` explains how eventual consistency in CrateDB's storage and cluster subsystems delivers high availability and performance, and what this means for application developers.

 [recreate tables]: https://cratedb.com/docs/crate/reference/en/latest/admin/system-information.html#tables-need-to-be-recreated